 What other travelers are saying about Tuscaloosa, AL

 This only scratches the surface of the things you can do in Tuscaloosa.
-This town is small enough to see many friendly, familiar faces as you walk down the street, but it also has diversity to find and befriend people that challenge and expand your worldview.
-Our nurses have loved taking assignment here.
+This town is small enough to see many friendly, familiar faces as you walk down the street, but it also has enough diversity that it will grow your experiences and expand your worldview.
+Our nurses have loved taking assignment here!

 “I love that Tuscaloosa felt like a big city, but I still knew most of the people within the town.
 There was plenty to explore and the town always kept things fresh since the University was right there.
 I really liked my time there.”